ortus-docs/commandbox-docs/setup/installation.md

 # Installation

-egardless of where you place the **box** binary, the first time you execute it, a `.CommandBox` folder will be created in your user's home directory and CommandBox will be extracted into that location.
+Regardless of where you place the **box** binary, the first time you execute it, a `.CommandBox` folder will be created in your user's home directory and CommandBox will be extracted into that location.
 If you delete this directory, it will be replaced the next time the CommandBox executable is run.

 You can specify a different install location by adding `-commandbox_home=E:\CommandBox` when you run the box binary.